patoarvizu/amphibian/README.md

 ### Target

 The `target` field represents the location where the outputs from the upstream state will be projected.
+Currently, only projecting onto a `ConfigMap` is supported.

 - `configMapName`: The name of the `ConfigMap` that will hold the `outputs` map.
-- `namespace`: The name where the `ConfigMap` above will be placed.

 #### Values